Strodow/Qlabs-remote-Raspberry-pi-button/README.md

 ## Qlabs-remote-Raspberry-pi-button

 This program is made for a specific use, but it should work well as a base if you are getting started using OSC with Qlab.
-If you are interested in it's use we have a computer running Qlab in the back of the room and on stage an actor needs to push a doorbell.
-In order to get the timeing perfectt I am using an arduino zero connected to a doorbell button, when pushed it tells Qlab to play a specific cue.
+If you are interested in its use we have a computer running Qlab in the back of the room and on stage an actor needs to push a doorbell.
+In order to get the timing perfect I am using an raspberry pi zero connected to a doorbell button, when pushed it tells Qlab to play a specific cue.

 ### Qlab communication